Best Restaurants in Reynoldstown

 142 Flat Shoals Ave SE, Atlanta, GA 30316

 When you think of a dog park, you probably don’t get the desire to eat or drink, but ParkGrounds redefined their identity, converting their large dog park into a dog-friendly beer garden.
-One of the least fun parts of being a dog owner is leaving it at home, so they’re simply trying to make your life more fun!
+One of the least fun parts of being a dog owner is leaving your dog at home, so they’re simply trying to make your life, and of course, your furry best friend’s life, more fun!

 Bring your canine companion to enjoy breakfast, sandwiches, and beer with their favorite person in the world (psst…that’s you).
 ParkGrounds serves breakfast items like a Hash Brown Bowl with fried egg, cheddar, onion, tomato, and your choice of bacon or sausage and a Carnitas Breakfast Burrito stuffed in a spinach wrap with carnitas, onion, tomato, hash browns, and scrambled eggs.

-They have a variety of sandwiches which are available all day (breakfast is only served until the very late riser time of 2:00 PM), so enjoy those with your choice of cafe drink or beer.
+They have a variety of sandwiches which are available all day (breakfast is only served until 2:00 PM), so enjoy those with your choice of cafe drink or beer.

 915 Memorial Drive SE, Suite 212, Atlanta, GA 30316